donn/Phi/CSM.md

 # Code Style Manual
+Note this is mostly for me: I'm very desperate for help with this thing and will accept anything.

 ## Spacing and Indentation

 Use 4 space indentation for anything but Makefiles, where you have to use tabs.
-There is no maximum line length limit.
+There is no maximum line length limit, but *please* don't be ridiculous.

 We use the **Kernighan & Ritchie** style for **non-empty blocks**: